 DIY Blanket Ladder is a simple home decor project that will make a big impact.
-Follow my step-by-step tutorial to learn how to make your own blanket ladder, without any wood screws.
+Follow my step-by-step tutorial to learn how to make your own blanket or quilt ladder, without any wood screws.
 Follow my tips below for constructing this simple home decor project that only costs around $15 dollars to make.

 To make this project, you will need: 2-6 foot 2x2s, 1-inch dowel rods, drill, saw, hammer, wood glue, spade drill bit, stain or paint, paint brush and paper towels.